bldaigle/link-resolver/README.md

 These customizations are heavily based on code by Matthew Reidsma here: https://github.com/mreidsma/360link-reset-2.0

+For anyone interested in implementing this customization to their own 360link resolver, I would recommend starting with Reidsma's script and documentation.
+What follows is Ohio Wesleyan University's customizations which may or may not work as well for other libraries.

 This repository consists of two main files:
 360link-reset.js
 360link-resolver.css